-Ask the Expert: Do I Really Need to Exfoliate My Skin?
+Do I Need to Exfoliate My Skin?
+A Derm Weighs In

+It’s easy to spot excessive exfoliation; you can usually tell by looking at the skin and seeing if it's red, flaking or peeling.
 “Over-exfoliating can trigger inflammation on the skin and weaken the skin’s barrier function.
-If the barrier function is damaged, skin can become vulnerable, more sensitive and irritated," explains Engelman.
+If the barrier function is damaged, skin can become vulnerable, more sensitive and irritated," explains Dr. Engelman.

 Think you’ve gone overboard with your exfoliating?
 It’s possible, but don’t panic.
 Take a break from exfoliating for a little while until your skin calms down.
 Avoid using any products that may cause irritation.
 If you’ve exfoliated to the point of bleeding or blistering, make an appointment with your dermatologist to discuss more treatment options.